MycoTOX Profile

 How Can Someone Be Exposed to Mycotoxins?

-Common routes of exposure include inhalation, dermal contact, and ingestion via common contaminated food sources (corn, cereals, ground and tree nuts, spices, dried fruits, apples, coffee, meat, milk, and eggs).
+Common routes of exposure include inhalation, dermal contact, and ingestion via commonly contaminated food sources (corn, cereals, ground and tree nuts, spices, dried fruits, apples, coffee, meat, milk, and eggs).
 Mold contamination can also affect nearly all indoor materials, including drywall, paint, wallpaper, carpeting, and more, posing various routes of exposure.
-When excessive moisture is present in high humidity geographic areas or water-damaged buildings.
-The growth of these biological agents in damp environments leads to the production of spores, cells, fragments, and volatile organic compounds which have been linked to a wide range of health hazards.
+When excessive moisture is present in high-humidity geographic areas or water-damaged buildings, the growth of these biological agents in damp environments leads to the production of spores, cells, fragments, and volatile organic compounds, which have been linked to a wide range of health hazards.

 How Does the MycoTOX Profile Measure Mycotoxins?

-The MycoTOX profile utilizes state of the art liquid chromatography tandem mass spectrometry (LC-MS/MS) technology to ensure high specificity (or fewer false positive results) and capture free (unconjugated) mycotoxin presence even at low levels, this is crucial as mycotoxins, even at low levels of exposure, can cause serious health problems.
+The MycoTOX Profile® utilizes state-of-the-art liquid chromatography tandem mass spectrometry (LC-MS/MS) technology to ensure high specificity (or fewer false positive results) and capture free (unconjugated) mycotoxin presence even at low levels.
+This is crucial, as mycotoxins, even at low levels of exposure, can cause serious health problems.
 Our test is so sensitive that we can detect amounts of many compounds in parts per trillion (ppt).
 To account for variations in fluid intake, we utilize creatinine correction to ensure accurate and reliable results.
-By utilizing LC-MS/MS technology, we can precisely identify all our analytes, reducing the risk of false positives.
-With the MycoTOX Profile, you can trust that you are receiving the most accurate and reliable results possible.
+By employing LC-MS/MS technology, we can precisely identify all our analytes, reducing the risk of false positives.
+With the MycoTOX Profile™, you can trust that you are receiving the most accurate and reliable results possible.

 Analytes

-The MycoTOX urine-based assay assesses levels of 11 different mycotoxins.
+The MycoTOX Profile™ urine-based assay assesses levels of 11 different mycotoxins.
+Review and download an overview of the analytes we measure with our Toxicant Testing Comparison Chart.

 Below is a list of all all analytes included in the test along with a brief description.